 Pray with your child and encourage them to spend some time praying.
 Then come back to the solutions and coach them on how to choose.
 Help your child pick the solution that promises the most success and with which they are most comfortable.
-Be sure to remind your child that the solution should be supporting your family core values, not opposing them.
+Be sure to remind your child that the solution should support your family core values, not oppose them.

 Step 5: Follow up

 Watch the solution play out.
 Coach your child along the way.
 Follow up, ask questions, and see how they did.
 This is a great opportunity to reinforce learning the skill of problem solving.